Darling: A Spiritual Autobiography

 - November 7, 2013

-In this memoir, 10 essays are each self-contained meditations on the religious kinship among Christians, Jews and Muslims.
+Meditations on the religious kinship among Christians, Jews, and Muslims.

 Part of his conversational style is to assume you’re in no hurry.
 For instance, his title Darling prompts the immediate question: darling who?
 But a glance at his chapter headings tells you he won’t address that question until chapter five — after which you still won’t get a clear picture of the people he addresses with that endearment.
 Nonetheless, if you’ve read that far with pleasure and a growing curiosity, you’ll be used to moving forward despite uncertainty and delayed gratification.
 Rodriguez’s narrative style is similar to a magician’s technique: he calls attention to one thing, then to another, then to still another until, after much indirection, he suddenly produces something surprising.